Affiliate links on Android Authority may earn us a commission. Learn more.

 Committing to Zigbee indefinitely is a bad idea, in other words.
 Brands like Philips Hue and Ikea are only keeping themselves in the game by adding Matter support to their hubs.

 The ultimate casualty in this situation will probably be Z-Wave.
 Zigbee already enjoys more popularity, and some devices with it can be upgraded to Thread via software.
-There’s no hope for a Z-Wave upgrade to our knowledge, so while you can expect some compatible hubs to adopt Matter, the standard is feeling increasingly like the smart home equivalent of Betamax.
+There’s no hope for a Z-Wave upgrade to our knowledge, so while you can expect some compatible hubs to adopt Matter, the standard is increasingly feeling like the smart home equivalent of Betamax.